Pasture Mixes and Forage Grasses

 MEADOW FESCUE

 Meadow fescue is a hardy, fairly tall, short-lived perennial bunchgrass.
 It is slow in starting but yields well after the first year.
-Meadow Fescue is especially adapted to heavy wet soils and is generally used as a pasture crop, either alone or in mixture with legumes.
+Meadow Fescue is especially adapted to heavy wet soils and is generally used as a pasture crop, either alone or in a mixture with legumes.
 It makes good pasture because it is early, stays green late into the fall, and also makes good quality hay, especially when mixed with Ladino or Alsike Clover.

 INTERMEDIATE WHEATGRASS

 A cool season, tall, perennial, sod-forming grass with a vigorous root system similar to that of bromegrass.
 It is easy to establish.
 Growth starts in early spring.
 Though usually dormant during the dry hot summer months, it resumes growth in fall.
-A high yielding grass generally adapted to the northern Great Plains.
+A high-yielding grass generally adapted to the northern Great Plains.

 PUBESCENT WHEATGRASS